-Rev. Dr. Luccia Rogers is a life-long seeker whose journey led her to become a scholar, educator, interfaith minister, and anamchara (soul friend)/spiritual guide.
+Rev. Dr. Luccia Jalila Malika Rogers is a life-long seeker whose journey led her to become a scholar, educator, interfaith minister, and anamchara (soul friend)/spiritual guide.
 As part of her calling to serve, she created thePractical Mysticism and Interfaith Ordination Preparation programs to prepare those who are called to serve and to serve those who wish to deepen their learning.
 She was also a co-founder of Earth Spirit Community, an interfaith spiritual community.

 Dr. Rogers was blessed to earn a Master’s degree in Culture and Creation Spirituality from Holy Names University in Oakland, and a Doctoral degree in Social and Cultural Anthropology from the California Institute of Integral Studies.
 Her education included global gender and sex roles and identities, comparative religions, global mystical traditions, spiritual direction, pastoral counseling, dreamwork, and academic support for the concept that all learning is unified and interconnected.

 She was ordained an interfaith minister in the Sufi tradition of the Universal Worship and her ministry includes spiritual direction, pastoral counseling, and life-event celebrant and ritualist.
 She also practices an innate energy healing technique revealed to her three decades ago.
+She is happy to be able to offer Sufi SoulWork as part of her ministry and service to humanity.

 Dr. Rogers is also an experienced human sexuality educator whose volunteer work with San Francisco Sex Information (SFSI) included co-creation of their, “Train the Trainers,” curriculum.